LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 </div>
 ```

-And call your component with data that is going to be transcluded automatically
+Then, call your component with data that will be transcluded automatically

 ```html
 <my-component>Data to be transcluded</my-component>
 ```

-### Data Bindings?

-Well, that's going to be a separate lesson ;) Let's meet in the next one!